Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 • Crawl: Navigate entire sites without sitemaps

 Firecrawl is also an official Claude plugin, integrating directly into Claude for AI-powered web research.
 The Firecrawl CLI, with a built-in Claude skill, is ideal for terminal-based workflows.
-It also integrates with no-code tools like Lovable and n8n.
+It also integrates with no-code tools like Lovable and n8n — now with a native n8n Cloud integration for one-click connection.

 When to choose Firecrawl over Tavily